peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4ortho(l, r, b, t, n, f) <a id='H3DU.Math.mat4ortho'></a>

-Returns a 4x4 matrix representing an orthographic projection.
+Returns a 4x4 matrix representing an <a href="tutorial-camera.md">orthographic projection</a>.
 In this projection, the left clipping plane is parallel to the right clipping plane and the top to the bottom.